liuzihe02/csapp/C3/notes.md

 Parts of the processor state are visible that normally are hidden from the C programmer:

 * The *program counter* (commonly referred to as the “PC,” and called %eip in IA32) indicates the address in memory of the next instruction to be executed
-* The *integer register* file for x86-64 contains 16 named locations storing 64-bit values.
-Can hold addresses or data
+* The *integer register* for x86-64 contains 16 named locations storing 64-bit values.
+Can hold addresses or data.
+Only about 16 registers in a computer!
 * The *condition code registers* hold status information about the most recently executed arithmetic or logical instruction.
 * A set of *floating-point registers* store floating-point data.